 For Instance:

-The look overall is sleek and classy and minimal, a dress watch that can truly be worn for all occasions.
-Since this is a Bell & Ross, those occasions could theoretically include the most extreme situations you can think of, like skydiving out of a UFO or something of the sort.
+The look overall is classy and minimal, with a 41mm stainless steel case paired with a blue leather strap for versatility that works for any occasion.
+Powered by an automatic self-winding movement with a 38-hour power reserve, it’s as reliable as it is stylish.
+Since this is a Bell & Ross, those occasions could theoretically include the most extreme situations you can think of, like skydiving out of a UFO or something equally adventurous.

-The Vintage models also come in the form of chronographs, like this limited edition V2-94.
+The Vintage models also come in the form of chronographs, like this BR V2-94 Garde Cotes.

-We’re really struck with this model in particular because of the brilliant use of yellow highlights around the perimeter of the patterned black dial and on the second hand.
+We’re really struck with this model in particular because of the brilliant use of orange accents around the perimeter of the matte grey dial and on the sub-dials.
 While it’s true that the watchmaker always prizes functionality first, that doesn’t mean they can’t get a little wild with their aesthetics every so often.

 The BR V2-94s are true pilot watches, with all the utility an aviator could ever hope for built into the incredibly tough stainless steel cases.
-Tachymeter, stopwatch, carbon fiber dial, this baby is ready for Mach 5 luxury.
+Tachymeter, stopwatch, screw-down crown, and a durable scratch-resistant sapphire crystal—this baby is ready for Mach 5 luxury.
+Powered by the Bell & Ross Calibre BR-CAL.301 engine with a transparent case back showcasing its mechanics, it’s a testament to both precision and style.

 The Instrument style watches are aesthetically inspired by the circle-square-style clocks from airplane cockpits.
 Their look is instantly recognizable and, if you ask us, incredibly cool.

-This limited edition BR 03-92 features a bronze square case with a circular dial of the deepest oceanic blue at its center.
+This BR 03-92 Diver Blue features a brushed stainless steel square case with a circular dial of the deepest oceanic blue at its center.
 The design as a whole is so stunning that it’s hard to peel our eyes away from it, but it gets even better when you take a closer look.

-The four screws at the corners of the square are a trademark of these Instrument models, and they’re particularly cool looking in the bronze aesthetic.
+The four screws at the corners of the square are a trademark of these Instrument models, and they’re particularly striking in the stainless steel aesthetic.
 The dial itself is, as usual with Bell & Ross, completely flawless and clean in its design.
-The dark blue leather strap ties everything together perfectly.
+The blue rubber strap ties everything together perfectly.

 On the other hand, we have this BR 05 which is, well, about as minimal as you can possibly get.
 In fact, there are exactly two shades represented throughout the entire watch: Grey steel and black rubber, and we love it.